 You can chill out with a good book, play with the kids, hang out with friends and family, host parties or hone your horticultural skills simply by sectioning off parts of your outdoor space using garden structures, different materials, and different levels.

 Seasonal design tips

-If you’re keen to spend as much time out in the garden as possible, consider adding structures that provide both shelter and shade, and create distinctive areas to get more out of your outdoor space.
-When it comes to styling your home, it’s wise to embrace the art of accessorizing so that you can alter and update your interiors without spending a lot of money.
+If you’re keen to spend as much time out in the garden, consider adding structures that can both shelter and shade.
+Also, create distinctive areas to get more out of your outdoor space.
+When it comes to styling your home, it’s wise to embrace the art of accessorizing.
+With it, you can alter and update your interiors without spending a lot of money.